 Once Pete was ready, it was time for him to open his gift – a beautiful watch!

 I then photographed as he helped Laura’s youngest get into his attire – it was a small room with a few of us in there, but mirrors always come in handy!
 Once the boys were ready, we headed out into the hotel to find the distant sound of bagpipes coming from the Ballroom as the piper warmed up.
-Once he’d finished, the boys, mums and dads got their button holes on.
+Once he’d finished, the boys, mums and dads got their button holes on in readiness for the ceremony.

 Then it was a run back through the hotel to capture Laura’s dress and veil going on, before a run up the hill to Rye Town Hall (lots of running around on this job).